Skip to main content

 The School of Law offers excellent on-campus resources to aid your studies, including:

-• the Law Library service, home to state of the art library resources and e-learning facilities
+• the Law Library service, home to state of the art library resources and e-learning facilities.

 • the School’s Legal Advice Centre (LAC), giving you the opportunity to work alongside trained solicitors and advise members of the public on real issues.

-• Student Support Officers who are dedicated to providing students support and advice both in their academic and mental well being.
+• Student Support Officers who are dedicated to providing you with pastoral support and advice, both in your academic and mental well-being.

 Entry requirements

 A-LevelGrades A*AA at A-Level.
+General Studies and Critical Thinking are not accepted.
 This must include A-Level French (or DELF at B2 Level).
-General Studies and Critical Thinking are not accepted.

 IBInternational Baccalaureate Diploma with a minimum of 36 points overall, including 6,6,6 from three Higher Level subjects.
 This must include French at Higher Level (or DELF at B2 Level).